 Error: re-registering: ClientException: Container instance 12345678910xxxxxxxxxxxx is inactive.\n\tstatus code: 400, request id: 012345678a-012345b-012ab-0a1-9f645f4s5c12" module=agent.go

-You get this error when the ECS agent is unable to register the EC2 container instance with the ECS cluster because the EC2 instance is inactive now.
+You get this error when the ECS agent can't register the EC2 container instance with the ECS cluster because the EC2 instance is inactive now.
 This error is related to the application running on the instance.
 To understand the cause of the error, check the application.
-If the error persists, then check the ECS agent logs.
+If the error persists, check the ECS agent logs.

 Error: Few instances are able to join the cluster but with the same configurations, other instance are not able to join the cluster.

 This error might be caused due to ThrottlingException that results when the rate limit for a specific API call is exceeded.
 To resolve this error, increase the account-level rate limit.
 Be sure to check for APIs, such as RegisterTargets and RegisterContainerInstance.

 Error: After changing the instance type, new instances are unable to join the cluster.